-Many children in care have experienced trauma, which can impact how they react to circumstances and events that remind them of the abuse, and cause them to escalate.
-In the past, caregivers were not trained on how to respond to and regulate children’s emotions and behaviors during these times.
-However, today, there are many techniques caregivers can use to help children de-escalate.
+Many children in care have experienced trauma, which can impact how they react to circumstances and events that remind them of the abuse and cause them to escalate.
+There are many techniques caregivers can use to help children de-escalate.
 This course explores escalation, its causes, and strategies for de-escalation.
-Trauma-Informed Parenting is a prerequisite for this course.
+To get the most out of this course, it is strongly recommended that trainees first take Trauma-Informed Parenting.

 At the end of this course, you will be able to:

 describe escalation and de-escalation

 describe the “thinking brain” and the “survival brain”

 identify phases of escalation

 know how to develop a plan to de-escalate behavior and how to use crisis intervention and management

 2 credit hours, $10.00 per person.

 This class explores escalation and de-escalation, including:

 Share this with your friends.